kawaicheung/book-on-naming-things/manuscript/0_C_OvercomingAmbiguity.md

 ## Ambiguity

-One of the most common symptoms of a bad method name is ambiguity.
+One of the most common reasons a method name can be improved is because it's too ambiguous.
 Ambiguous names are often a sign that a method is doing too much.
+That's what made naming it difficult in the first place.

-In these cases, you might have the urge to refactor the method into smaller pieces.
+You might have the urge to refactor such a method into smaller pieces.
+It will certainly make naming the smaller methods easier.

-However, sometimes you don't need to make such a deep cut -- at least not *right now*.
+However, refactoring can be a large and unpredictable effort.
+You don't always need to make such a deep cut right away.
 The more pragmatic fix could be in a more precise name.
-You might still decide to refactor later, but finding that sharper name might be enough in the interim.
+You might still decide to refactor later, but finding that sharper name might be enough *right now*.

-Here's an example.
+Here's an example of a method I stumbled across in my own code recently.

 I'm staring at a method name inside a `Project` class called `UpdateUsers()`.